tratohecho3/ubisoft-dna-tech-project/README.md

 Run `npm run start` to serve the build on http://localhost:3333/ who serve the **frontend** app.

+## Deploy

+Automatically deploys when pushing changes on master.

 ## API Routes

 **GET** /api/twitch/games-viewers-count